 MIT and the Community

-MIT is an integral part of its host city of Cambridge, a diverse and vibrant community noted for its intellectual life, history, and thriving business climate.
-With a campus located between Central and Kendall Squares, and across the Charles River from Boston, the Institute has an optimal position to engage in collaborative endeavors with its neighbors and give back to the community.
+MIT is an integral member of its host city of Cambridge, a diverse and vibrant community noted for its intellectual life, history, and thriving innovation climate.
+With a campus nestled between Central and Kendall Squares, and across the Charles River from Boston’s Seaport District, the Institute is in an optimal position to engage in collaborative endeavors with its neighbors and to contribute to the growing innovation community.

-MIT and Cambridge.
-The city’s approximately 105,160 residents, including 36,198 college and university students, rub shoulders within its 6.26 square miles.
-Cambridge is pedestrian and bicycle friendly, with 80 parks and playgrounds, six subway stations, a commuter rail line, 29 bus routes, multiple shuttles, 24 bike sharing stations, and numerous dedicated bicycle lanes, enabling visitors and students to get around the city and the MIT campus without a car.
+The city’s approximately 105,000 residents, including more than 46,000 college and university students, together form an lively community within its 6.26 square miles (16.2 km2).
+Cambridge is pedestrian- and bicycle-friendly, with 82 parks and playgrounds, six subway stations, a commuter rail line, 29 bus routes, multiple shuttles, 39 bike sharing stations, and numerous dedicated bicycle lanes and bikeways, enabling visitors and students to get around the city and the MIT campus without a car.

-Students, faculty, and staff at MIT are involved in a broad range of volunteer activities in the community.
-The Institute's Public Service Center provides programming, guidance, information, and support to those interested in public service, and serves as a resource for both MIT and the wider community.
+The Institute's Pricilla King Gray Public Service Center provides programming, guidance, information, and support to students, faculty and staff interested in public service, and serves as a resource for both MIT and the community-at-large.